 Sexual Violence Prevention and Support Team

 Keele's Sexual Violence Prevention and Support Team are here to support students who have experienced sexual violence, whether it is recent or historic.
 Our Sexual Violence Liaison Officers (SVLOs) are specially trained to deal with these situations and will treat each case with sensitivity and respect.
+Any way you choose to proceed will be fully respected.
+Our team will support you on whatever path works best for you.

 How can the team help?